-Enterprise Unit - Generally, all insured crop acreage in a county.
+Enterprise Unit (EU) - Generally, all insured crop acreage in a county.
+Separate EUs for irrigated and non-irrigated acreage are allowed in counties where irrigated and non-irrigated practices are insurable and EUs are available.
+Premium discounts apply Whole-Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
 Premium discounts apply.

-Whole Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
-Premium discounts apply (Not available with the Yield Protection Plan).
+Not available with the Yield Protection Plan.